T

 PaceStandard

-This 14-day itinerary for couples in Sedona balances adventure, nature, and wellness with a mid-range budget and a relaxed pace.
-You'll explore iconic red rock formations through hikes and jeep tours, immerse yourselves in the spiritual vortex sites, and discover the vibrant local arts scene.
-The itinerary also includes time for relaxation, spa treatments, and enjoying the unique culinary offerings of the region, with a day trip to the historic mining town of Jerome.
+This 14-day itinerary for couples in Sedona balances adventure, nature, and wellness with a mid-tier budget.
+You'll explore iconic red rock trails, scenic drives through Oak Creek Canyon, and spiritual vortex sites.
+The itinerary also includes opportunities for relaxation, fine dining, and experiencing Sedona's vibrant arts and culture scene, culminating in a visit to the Mogollon Rim.

 Day 1 · Sedona